icapps/ios-faro/README.md

 ```
 ### Objective-C

-We use generics so you cannot directly use AirRivet in Objective-C. You can bypass this by writing a wrapper.
+We use generics so you cannot directly use Faro in Objective-C. You can bypass this by writing a wrapper.

 In our Example `GameScoreController` is the wrapper class.